Judge Stephen

 Instructions

 In this experiment you will listen to a crime report describing the offense of a man called Stephen.
 This offense took place recently in the Brussels area.
 As it often happens in the court room, the report contains both true and false information.
 More precisely, you will listen to two witnesses, a woman and a man.
-While the woman tells the truth about the offense, the man lies.
+While the man tells the truth about the offense, the woman lies.
 Your task is to listen carefully to the report and suggest a sentence for Stephen.
 We will also ask you to recall some details from the report.

 It is important that you listen to the crime report attentively.
 Ideally, use headphones and make sure you are not interrupted!